AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

     The CIA file must be installed with GodMode9.
 Do not install it with FBI, the installation will fail as the Home Menu applet is being used by another process.
     <br>
-    GodMode9 v2.0.0 or higher is required to be able to install <code>.cia</code> files.
+    GodMode9 v2.0.0 or higher is required to install <code>.cia</code> files.
     Get the
     <a href="https://github.com/d0k3/GodMode9" target="_blank">
     latest version of GodMode9 here</a>.